AtwoodDEV/NightHub/README.md

 ## Description

 **NightHub** is a hub/gui whatever you want to call it.
 I made **NightHub** to remove all the singel scripts for each games!
-Do you have a large ammount of script hubs for all of your games? well **NightHub** can solve that problem. **NightHub** is the one and only loadstring you will ever need! **NightHub** Is currently a small project that I am working on alone!
+Do you have a large ammount of script hubs for all of your games? well **NightHub** can solve that problem. **NightHub** is the one and only loadstring you will ever need!
+All tho **NightHub** is newly released!
+It Is currently a small project that I am working on alone!

 ## Execute